 Elevator Pitches for Dummies

-I focussed on being relaxed and present in the moment.
+I focussed on being relaxed and present at the moment.

 I said, “I’m Angie Weinberger.
 I work with international professionals in Zurich and Basel and help them find work or start a business.
 And I recently discovered that I like nerds.”